 In 1066 the brothers Robert and Errand of Harcourt in Normandy accompanied William the Conqueror across the Channel .
 After the conquest Robert returned to Normandy and built the first chateau at Harcourt and fathered the French branch of the Harcourt family.
 Meanwhile Errand stayed on in England.
 In the 12thc the family inherited land at Stanton in Oxfordshire which became known as Stanton Harcourt.
 They remained there until the 18thc when they they moved their principal seat to Nuneham Courtney, which is where Archbishop Harcourt was to start his arboretum, some thirty years after Delamarre’s.

-Apparently the English and French Harcourt families are still in touch with each other, and I’ll try and find out tomorrow whether the two arboretums are as well and update this post accordingly.
+Apparently the English and French Harcourt families are still in touch with each other, but, having made enquries during our visit it seems the two arboretums are not.
+What a missed opportunity!